PSGraph: Differentially Private Streaming Graph Synthesis by Considering Temporal Dynamics: Our Proposal:

 When $t>1$, the previous graph information can aid in determining the community structure of the current graph.
 First, the change in edge count $\delta_e$ between the two graphs can be estimated based on the number of perturbed edges in the previous and current steps.
 According to~\cite{leskovec2007graph}, many graphs densify over time, with the number of edges growing super-linearly in the number of nodes.
-Thus, we choose the number of nodes in the graph as a basis for judging whether there has been a significant difference between the communities of the two graphs.
+Thus, we choose the number of nodes in the graph as a basis to judge whether there has been a significant difference between the communities of the two graphs.
 If $\delta_e$ exceeds the number of nodes $N^t$, indicating a significant alteration in the graph's community structure, conducting a new node partition is necessary.
 This process is similar to the community partitioning method adopted at the first timestamp.

 On the other hand, if the variation in the number of edges is small, the community partitioning from the previous step can be reused.
-In this case, the surplus privacy budget $\varepsilon_e^t$ is reserved for the subsequent phase of information perturbation, which helps to reduce the perturbation intensity.
+In this case, the surplus privacy budget $\varepsilon_c^t$ is reserved for the subsequent phase of information perturbation, which helps to reduce the intensity of the perturbation.